SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 Follow a tip from Adam Cogan:

-    “During my accounting days we had large physical in-trays and you were always picking up papers, looking at them, deciding it’s ‘too hard to do right now’, and then picking up another piece of paper...
+> During my accounting days we had large physical in-trays and you were always picking up papers,
+> looking at them, deciding it’s ‘too hard to do right now’, and then picking up another piece of paper...
-    I learnt that a sign of an efficient person is that they handle a piece of paper once".
+> I learnt that a sign of an efficient person is that they handle a piece of paper once.

 Likewise, when you get an email - don't just open it, have a quick look and close it with the idea that you will go back to it later.
 Read it, make a decision and do the action.
 Delete as many emails as you can on the first go.
 In the same vein, when you complete all tasks in an email, delete everything in that thread.